 In preparation for the required use of the new biosketch and other support format templates for due dates on or after January 25, 2022, NIH is encouraging applicants and recipients to start using updated templates for applications, Just-in-Time Reports, and Research Performance Progress Reports (RPPRs) submitted for due dates on or after May 25, 2021.
 For specifics on these changes, please see Guide Notices NOT-OD-21-073 and NOT-OD-21-110.

 Because of these changes, we want to remind you of the requirements for uploading PDF documents to eRA Commons.
 It is important that all PDFs are flattened before upload.
-PDF files uploaded to Just-in-Time and RPPR in the following sections are now required to be flattened PDFs:
+This requirement applies to the Financial Conflict of Interest (FCOI) policy submitted via the Institution Profile module, and any PDF documents submitted as part of an FCOI report submitted via the FCOI Module.
+The requirement to flatten PDFs also applies to PDF files uploaded to Just-in-Time and RPPR in the following sections:

 If a PDF for these submissions on or after May 25, 2021 is not flattened before the upload to eRA Commons, this may lead to an error.